 Prepare for a packed day of the best the Blue Ridge has to offer by scoping out our popular Lake James Loop route and choosing your top adventures.
 Plan for at least 2.5 hours for driving, but there are plenty of sights along the way to fill your itinerary in any season.

-Grab a morning treat from Mr. Bob’s Do-Nuts on Main Street and then head east, back toward Lake James — where you can check out any hiking or biking trails you may have missed, or in warmer months rent a kayak or canoe from the Paddy’s Creek Recreation Area.
+Grab a morning treat from GoGo's Oven on Main Street and then head east, back toward Lake James — where you can check out any hiking or biking trails you may have missed, or in warmer months rent a kayak or canoe from the Paddy’s Creek Recreation Area.

 The drive will take you to the Linville Gorge Wilderness Area, which is also a favorite destination for hikers eager to explore the “Grand Canyon of the East.”
 Linville Falls is a must-see and one of the most popular stops for waterfall photos.